Cronulla Loop Track

 Cronulla takes its name from The Gweagal word Kurranulla, meaning ‘‘place of the small pink seashell’’.
 The area is a popular with tourists and well known for its surf culture.

-Heading south, take either the beach or roadside path toward North Cronulla.
-You’ll soon come to the surf club (which has good coffee), and behind it Dunningham Park and a large playground.
+Heading south, follow the beach or roadside path toward North Cronulla.
+You’ll soon reach the surf club, with Dunningham Park and its large playground behind.

-The Esplanade winds along the headland past Shark Island, Blackwoods Beach and Shelly Beach with its large ocean pool and park, popular with boot campers and mums with bubs.
-The path turns at Glaisher Point and heads around to Oak Park Beach.
+The Esplanade winds along the headland past Shark Island, Blackwoods Beach and Shelly Beach, where a large ocean pool sits beside a grassy park popular with families and fitness groups.
+The path curves around Glaisher Point toward Oak Park Beach.

 Bass and Flinders Point

-The monument and lookout mark the arrival here of George Bass and Matthew Finders aboard the Tom Thumb in 1796.
-Flinders named the area Port Hacking after Henry Hacking, an explorer of dubious repute.
+If you went to school in Australia, the names Bass and Flinders will be familiar.
+The monument here marks their arrival in 1796 aboard the Tom Thumb.
+Flinders later named Port Hacking after Henry Hacking, an explorer of somewhat dubious repute.
 (It is believed that it was Hacking who killed Aboriginal resistance fighter Pemulwuy in 1802.)

-From here, the path winds around to Salmon Haul Reserve with its recently constructed playground and amenities block.
-Scenic and relatively secluded, Salmon Haul Reserve is a popular spot for swimming, snorkelling and fishing.
+From the point, the path winds around to Salmon Haul Reserve a scenic and relatively secluded spot for swimming, snorkelling and fishing.
+And there’s a playground here with amenities.

 Hungry Point & Darook Park